ComeWllt/aperture-back/README.md

-# README MyPhoto_back
+# Aperture Back-End

 ### Database population

 The database runs with MongoDB and Mongoose.

 1. install node-mongo-seeds :
    npm install -g node-mongo-seeds

-2. run $seed in order to populate the database
+2. run \$seed in order to populate the database